aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

   greater than the available slots on the selected instance type.
 - ``custom_mpi_options (str)``: Additional command line arguments to pass to ``mpirun``.

-In the below example we create an estimator to launch Horovod distributed training with 2 processes per host:
+In the below example we create an estimator to launch Horovod distributed training with 2 processes on one host:

 .. code:: python